xlordnoro/xlordnoro.github.io/README.md

 September 17, 2022 - Added shuumatsu_no_harem_keydown.js to show a Christmas cover image on the Shuumatsu no Harem post.

 September 22, 2022 - Added pansy_keydown.js & cosmos_keydown.js to show a Pansy and Cosmos cover image on the oresuki post.

+September 27, 2022 - Removed the singular keydown .js files for arifureta & oresuki which were replaced with combined variants that contained both jquery functions inside them to reduce load times on posts and ease of use over all.
+The new filenames are arifureta_keydown.js & oresuki_keydown.js.